Diversified Healthcare Trust (NASDAQ:DHCNL) Announces Quarterly Dividend of $0.39

-Diversified Healthcare Trust (NASDAQ:DHCNL – Get Rating) announced a quarterly dividend on Thursday, December 22nd, Wall Street Journal reports.
-Stockholders of record on Monday, May 15th will be paid a dividend of 0.3906 per share on Thursday, June 1st.
-This represents a $1.56 annualized dividend and a dividend yield of 12.88%.
+Diversified Healthcare Trust (NASDAQ:DHCNL – Get Rating) announced a quarterly dividend on Friday, December 23rd, Wall Street Journal reports.
+Investors of record on Monday, May 15th will be given a dividend of 0.3906 per share on Thursday, June 1st.
+This represents a $1.56 dividend on an annualized basis and a yield of 13.29%.
 The ex-dividend date of this dividend is Friday, May 12th.
+This is an increase from Diversified Healthcare Trust’s previous quarterly dividend of $0.39.

 Diversified Healthcare Trust Stock Performance